Juliet879/Cipher/README.md

 - If you have git Use this command `git clone *` to clone the project.
 - Run ng serve from your terminal

-## Live Demo
-To view the page click on the link below

 ## Technologies Used
 - Angular CLI